Council Tax Calculator

 Select your region and enter your council's Band D rate

-Choose your property's council tax band (A–H)
+Choose your property's council tax band (A to H, or A to I in Wales)

 Apply any discounts, single person or disabled reduction